w3c/web-performance/charter_comments.md

-* _Measurement \
+* _Measurement_
-_The WG will deliver APIs to measure network and rendering performance, responsiveness and interactivity, memory and CPU use, application failures, and other aspects of the user’s experience, from the perspectives of both application loading and continuous user interaction.
+The WG will deliver APIs to measure network and rendering performance, responsiveness and interactivity, memory and CPU use, application failures, and other aspects of the user’s experience, from the perspectives of both application loading and continuous user interaction.
 In particular, the group will deliver means to measure user experience metrics in popular web architectures, such as single-page apps, as well as means to collect those measurements.
+Where possible, privacy-preserving measurement techniques will be explored.
-* _Scheduling \
+* _Scheduling_
-_The WG will deliver APIs to enable developers to improve scheduling of application work as well as use of network resources, to minimize loading times and ensure ideal user experience.
+The WG will deliver APIs to enable developers to improve scheduling of application work as well as use of network resources, to minimize loading times and ensure ideal user experience.
-* _Adaptation \
+* _Adaptation_
-_The WG will deliver APIs to enable developers to deliver resources adapted to the user’s device, preferences, conditions, or other circumstances.
+The WG will deliver APIs to enable developers to deliver resources adapted to the user’s device, preferences, conditions, or other circumstances.

 Such deliverables will apply to desktop and mobile browsers and other non-browser environments where appropriate, and will be consistent with Web technologies designed in other working groups including HTML, CSS, Web Application Security, Web Apps, Device and Sensors, and SVG.
 The Group will strive for its deliverables to be well-integrated with other specifications where appropriate.

-In addition to developing Recommendation Track documents, the Web Performance Working Group may provide review of specifications from other Working Groups.
+In addition to developing Recommendation Track documents, the Web Performance Working Group may provide specification review to other Groups, and will collaborate with relevant incubations.
+Such collaboration can include both web platform specifications as well as relevant developer conventions that align with the Working Group's scope and mission.

 ### Out of Scope